 Offline mode is light on resources:

-- Battery: background sync uses iOS's Background Tasks API and Android's WorkManager, both of which throttle aggressively to preserve battery; impact is usually under one percent per day
+- Battery: background sync uses iOS's Background Tasks API and Android's WorkManager, both of which throttle aggressively to preserve battery

 - Network: when the device reconnects, sync is a delta exchange (only what changed), not a full re-download